ropensci/crul/cran-comments.md

 ---

-This version adds a few new functions, improves some HTTP headers sent, and includes mocking integration.
+This version fixes a bug in Async and AsyncVaried methods.

 Thanks!
 Scott Chamberlain